Misconduct by federal jail guards led to Jeffrey Epstein's suicide, Justice Department watchdog says

-WASHINGTON — (AP) — Jeffrey Epstein, despite his high profile and a jail suicide attempt two weeks earlier, was left alone in his cell with a surplus of bed linens.
+WASHINGTON — (AP) — Jeffrey Epstein was left alone in his jail cell with a surplus of bed linens the night he killed himself.
 Nearly all the surveillance cameras on his unit didn't record.
 One worker was on duty for 24 hours straight.
+And, despite his high profile and a suicide attempt two weeks earlier, he wasn't checked on regularly as required.

-The Justice Department’s watchdog said Tuesday that negligence, misconduct and poor job performance by the federal Bureau of Prisons and workers at the New York City jail enabled Epstein to take his own life in August 2019.
+The Justice Department’s watchdog said Tuesday that a “combination of negligence, misconduct and outright job performance failures” by the federal Bureau of Prisons and workers at the New York City jail enabled the wealthy financier to take his own life in August 2019, finding no evidence of foul play.

-Inspector General Michael Horowitz, saying he found no evidence of foul play, blamed numerous factors for Epstein's death, including the jail's failure to assign him a cellmate and overworked guards who lied on logs after failing to make regular checks.
+Inspector General Michael Horowitz blamed numerous factors for Epstein's death, including the jail's failure to assign him a cellmate and overworked guards who lied on logs after failing to make regular checks.
 Had the guards done so, Horowitz said, they would've found Epstein had excess linens, which he used in his suicide.

-“The combination of negligence, misconduct and outright job performance failures documented in the report all contributed to an environment in which arguably one of the most notorious inmates in BOP’s custody was provided with the opportunity to take his own life," Horowitz wrote in a report detailing his findings.
+The failures are deeply troubling not only because they allowed Epstein’s suicide but also because they “led to questions about the circumstances surrounding Epstein’s death and effectively deprived Epstein’s numerous victims of the opportunity to seek justice,” Horowitz said in a video statement.

 The Bureau of Prisons said it has accepted all eight of Horowitz’s recommendations, has updated its suicide watch process and will apply other lessons learned “to the broader BOP correctional landscape."